git-merge-workshops/monorepo-spring-cleaning/lessons/git-filter-repo-stats.md

 You will notice that in some cases, a filename is listed multiple times.
 This indicates that changes to the file have been commited multiple times in the history of the repository.
 For large files (in particular large, compressed binary files), this can be problematic as large binaries do not tend to compress nor diff well.

 ## Conclusion
 In this lesson, we learned how to use `git filter-repo` to gather information about blobs in a repository.
-In particular, we learned how to use `git filter-repo` to find the largest blob in our repository, find the commit that it was introduced, and determine what other files were introduced in the same commit.
+In particular, we learned how to use `git filter-repo` to find the largest blob, find the commit that it was introduced, and determine what other files were introduced in the same commit.

 :arrow_backward: [Back to Main](../README.md)